ishamzaoui/ishamzaoui.github.io/_posts/2025-07-28-PT1-Certification-Achive.md

 The PT1 certification is a **fully hands-on**, **industry-designed**, **48-hour** practical assessment across three domains:
 - **Web Application Testing (40%)**
 - **Network Penetration Testing (36%)**
-- **Active Directory Exploitation (24%)** :contentReference[oaicite:1]{index=1}
+- **Active Directory Exploitation (24%)**

-Importantly, the exam requires you to submit a **written HTML‑style report** via the exam platform, with clear documentation, CVSS scoring, remediation recommendations, and business context—graded automatically using AI tools :contentReference[oaicite:2]{index=2}.
+Importantly, the exam requires you to submit a **written HTML‑style report** via the exam platform, with clear documentation, CVSS scoring, remediation recommendations, and business context—graded automatically using AI tools

 ## Why PT1?
 This certification stood out for simulating a real-world penetration testing engagement from start to finish—discovering vulnerabilities, exploiting systems, moving laterally across the environment, and crafting a professional report.
-It covers every critical phase of a pentest, from enumeration to post-exploitation and documentation :contentReference[oaicite:3]{index=3}.
+It covers every critical phase of a pentest, from enumeration to post-exploitation and documentation,

 ## Key Skills Demonstrated
 - **Reconnaissance & Enumeration**